dylon/jslint-utils/README.markdown

 errors via a continuous integration system like Hudson.

-Do note that a prerequisite of invoking `run-jslint.sh` is to have either Node or Java installed and its executable included in your `$PATH` variable.
+Do note that a prerequisite of invoking `run-jslint.sh` is to have either Node or Java installed and its executable included in your `$PATH` environment variable.
 The script will detect whether the `node` executable is in your `$PATH`, and if not, will then fall back to using the Rhino Jar file packaged with the source code.
 The Node interpreter is much faster than Rhino, so it is suggested.

 Installation
 ------------